namvdo/heartwithpurecss/README.md

 # heartwithpurecss
-Create the Heart with pure CSS
+How to create the heart with a few lines of pure CSS code.